 The cause of the freshet was the breaking of the high dams above Mauch Chunk.
 The swell of water and ice swept everything before it and ruined nearly everybody living near the Lehigh River…..

-In 1856, Gausler began operating a lumber business, and was also actively engaged in civic affairs, serving as the commanding officer of a local militia unit, the Jordan Artillery.
+In 1856, Gausler began operating a lumber business (that would eventually be closed due to another sudden flood), and was also actively engaged in civic affairs, serving as the commanding officer of a local militia unit, the Jordan Artillery.
 Also known as the “Jordan Artillerists,” the Allentown-based unit dressed in the same uniforms worn by federal troops (but with plumed hats), was equipped with Springfield rifles, and trained regularly in the procedures outlined in the Hardee Rifle and Light Infantry Tactics manual.
 So proficient had his men become, it is reported that other militia men declined to engage in competition with the Jordan Artillerists, fearing they would be soundly trounced.

-Although he was forced, by a sudden flood, to close his lumber business in 1862, Gausler had become so respected for his military leadership skills that he was next appointed in mid-April 1861 to serve as Captain of a newly formed military unit, Company I, 1st Regiment, Pennsylvania Infantry.
+Captain Gausler, who had become so respected for his military leadership skills by the time of Lincoln’s visit, was next appointed to serve as captain of a newly formed military unit—Company I, 1st Regiment, Pennsylvania Infantry.

 Combining Gausler’s Jordan Artillerists with the men from the Allen Rifles, Company I was hastily mustered into service at Camp Curtin, Harrisburg, Dauphin County on 20 April 1861 as part of the brand new 1st Regiment, which had been established on 13 April 1861 by the citizenry of Lehigh and Northampton counties in the face of rising tensions between America’s North and South.